Buying Tax Liens With Your IRA Financial Group Self-Directed IRA LLC or Solo 401(k) Plan

 The Solo 401(k) Plan offers a highly attractive loan feature allowing for the purchase of tax liens.
 Under the Solo 401(k) Plan, a participant can borrow up to either $50,000 or 50% of their account value - whichever is less.
 The IRA Financial Group Solo 401(k) Plan documents will allow you to use a loan from your Solo 401(k) to finance your tax lien purchase.

-These unique IRS approved structures are created by IRA Financial Group’s in-house tax and ERISA attorneys who personally customize your account structure to suit your needs.
+These unique IRS approved structures are created by IRA Financial Group’s in-house tax and ERISA professionals who personally customize your account structure to suit your needs.
 Only a handful of institutions are skilled in these specialized account structures and IRA Financial Group is the “gold standard” for Compliance, Leadership, Customer Service, and Technological Innovation.

 Facts & Opportunities Surrounding Tax Liens